 Our local experts have been on the water making sure everything is safe and sound.
-Years of experience has allowed them to know when and where to go.
+Years of experience have allowed them to know when and where to go.
 You can feel safe when you are on board our vessels.
 We want you to have a great experience and get your whole family on an adventure of a lifetime.

 Here is your Lake Okeechobee Bass Fishing Update:

 Captain Mark Rose had the pleasure of fishing with Fred and his wife Sue.
 They were traveling from Ohio to get out of the cold and into the warm weather.
 While here, bass fishing was a must on Lake Okeechobee.
 Low water conditions made for a fun day.
 Fred and Sue fished for two days and had a blast on each trip.

 Generally, live bait is the way to go when fishing Lake Okeechobee.
 Fred and Sue enjoyed catching bass with artificial baits, though.
 They boated over 60 Florida largemouth bass weighing up to 5.5 pounds.
 Fred caught this big bass on his second cast.
 The bait was a black and blue Senko or a watermelon red flake fluke.

 There is nothing action like this.
 Lake Okeechobee is heating up, and the bite is getting stronger daily.
 Fred and Sue look forward to returning to the water with Captain Mark shortly!

 Shortly after this fishing trip, Captain Mark was back on the water out of Belle Glade, Florida.
 He took his return client John and his good friend, Larry, on a fishing trip.
 They were traveling from the Naples area, looking to experience Lake Okeechobee.
 This was Larry’s first time on the lake, and was not disappointed.